This week she has been kind enough to share her thoughts in the 4Q Interview as well as an excerpt from her just-released novel - The Fall of Lilith

 Free Will involves asking difficult questions and making hard choices, choices that require strength and sacrifice.
 These decisions can tear apart friendships and cause rifts between allies.

-They can even threaten the foundations of Heaven.
+threaten the foundations of Heaven.

 4Q: What is it about the supernatural that inspires you?

 VQ: I grew up in a religious home, attended private school and went to church regularly with my parents.
 I read many religious books.
 I also read many fairy tales and mythology books.
 From a very young age I was intrigued by supernatural beings, especially angels and I often wondered what they were like, since the bible doesn’t say much about them.
 The combination of all of this is what inspired me to write The Fall of Lilith.

 4Q: Please share a childhood memory or anecdote.

 VQ: I began reading, writing and storytelling at an early age.
 I remember making comic books and selling them for a quarter in elementary school.
 My History teacher caught me; she gave me a look and asked me what I was doing.
 When I showed her the comic book I had made she looked through it and told me to wait until after class to sell it and then she told me to increase the prize because I was selling it too cheap.
 Ha, ha!

 4Q: Please tell us where you are most comfortable writing your stories and what does the near future hold for Vashti Quiroz-Vega.

 VQ: I enjoy setting up my laptop on the dinning room table.
 It’s a nice open area and I have a great view of my back yard (I live on a golf course).

 Right now I’m busy trying to spread the word about The Fall of Lilith.
 I am also working on the 2nd instalment of my Fantasy Angels Series tentatively called, Dracúl, which follows where The Fall of Lilith ends.